-- The President's Cup is a single-elimination tournament and the draw is random.
-Current handicaps ensure the playing field is as level as possible.
-All matches are played from the Tournament (white) tees. - Winning players move on; losing players do not. - Golf Canada rules shall apply (with local modifications listed below). - All entrants must abide by these rules and if any situations occur which a player and his playing competitors cannot resolve, then the player must finish the hole (and play a second ball from the point in question) and report the results to Ian Coffin at the end of the round for a final decision. - Players who did not keep an official and updated Golf Canada handicap are not eligible to participate.
-It is the responsibility of each player to accurately disclose his Crowbush handicap before the commencement of the match.
+- The President's Cup is a single-elimination tournament and the draw is random. - Players must carry a current Golf Canada handicap to be eligible to play.
+Current and searchable handicaps ensure the playing field is as level as possible. - All matches are played from the Tournament (white) tees. - Winning players move on; losing players do not. - Golf Canada rules shall apply (with local modifications listed below). - All entrants must abide by these rules and if any situations occur which a player and his playing competitors cannot resolve, then the player must finish the hole (and play a second ball from the point in question) and report the results to Ian Coffin at the end of the round for a final decision. - Time is of the essence.
+Players are asked to play matches as quickly as possible. - Again, players who did not keep an official and updated Golf Canada handicap are not eligible to participate.
+It is the responsibility of each player to accurately disclose his Crowbush handicap before the match begins.